FIWARE-Ops/docs.TourGuide/doc/CB-to-STH-documentation/generating-historical-context-information-sth-comet.md

 }
 ```

-Now, to check whether the db is accessible as well, we need to connect to mongo container and execute the mongo command to access the mongo shell.
+Now, to check whether the DB is accessible as well, we need to connect to MongoDB container and execute the mongo command to access the mongo shell.

 ```console
 $ docker exec -it mongo mongo